Make best use of standards

 Types of standards for business

 There are two main types of standards:

-- technical standards - these are made up of technical specifications or other precise criteria that set quality benchmarks for products, manufacturing processes and services
+Technical standards are made up of technical specifications or other precise criteria that set quality benchmarks for products, manufacturing processes and services.

-- management system standards - these provide a framework for businesses to manage their business processes and activities - see quality management standards
+Management system standards provide a framework for businesses to manage their business processes and activities.
+See more on quality management standards.

 Are standards a legal requirement?